devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

 ### Create metrics.js

-Create a file named `metrics.js`.
+Create a file named `metrics.js` in the `src` directory.
 Use this file to for all the code necessary to interact with Grafana.
 This may be somewhat similar to what you created in the [Grafana Metrics instruction](../grafanaMetrics/grafanaMetrics.md).
 However, it will need to be more complex than what was presented in the instruction because it will have to supply metrics for more than just HTTP requests.

 ### Add request metrics code